ivanemoje/poultry-analytics-notifier/README.md

-# Egg Report Project
+# Poultry Analytics Notifier

 ## Overview
-The Egg Report project is designed to automate the collection and reporting of egg production data.
+The Poultry Analytics Notifier is designed to automate the collection and reporting of egg production data.
 It fetches data from an API, processes it to calculate totals and averages, and formats the results for easy sharing via Slack.
 This project utilizes a Bash script for data processing and a GitHub Actions workflow to schedule the report generation and delivery.

 ## Setup Instructions